zeionara/iglu-starter-kit/README.md

 # Evaluation

 Models submitted to the NLP track are going to be evaluated according to both *when to ask* and *what to ask* criteria with a two-step scoring process.
 - **When to ask:** The first criterion is a binary classification problem: whether to ask a clarification question or not.
 Models’ performance are reported using classic metrics such as F1 score.
-Your model's macro-average F1 score will be distributed into the following bins:
+Your model's macro-average F1 value will be distributed into the following bins and scored accordingly:

-- 0.90 - 1.0
+  - `0.90 - 1.0`
-- 0.85 - 0.90
+  - `0.85 - 0.90`
-- 0.75 - 0.85
+  - `0.75 - 0.85`
-- 0.70 - 0.75
+  - `0.70 - 0.75`
-- 0.50 - 0.70
+  - `0.50 - 0.70`
-- 0.25 - 0.50
+  - `0.25 - 0.50`
-- 0.0 - 0.25
+  - `0.0 - 0.25`

 - **What to ask:** The second criterion evaluates ranking of the list of human-issued clarifying questions for a given ambiguous instruction.
 We adopt standard metrics such as MRR.
+Your model's performance will be evaluated upto ***3 decimal places***.

 Your final score will be a combination of both metrics.

 *Please note above mentioned metrics is subject to be modified after completion of warm-up phase of the competition.*

 # Baselines